-Exchange Bank has been serving the local community since 1890, not only through trusted banking and financial services, but also through charitable giving.
-Exchange Bank differs from national and regional banks by focusing 100% of its charitable giving on the community it serves.
-In 2016, Exchange Bank and its employees contributed over $665,000 to the community.
-50.44% of the Bank’s cash dividends goes to the Doyle Trust which funds the Doyle Scholarship at Santa Rosa Junior College.
+Exchange Bank has been serving the local community 1890, not only through trusted banking and financial services, but also through charitable giving.
+Exchange Bank differs from national and regional banks by investing 100% of its charitable giving in the communities it serves in Sonoma County and Roseville (Placer County).
+In addition, 50.44% of the Bank’s cash dividends go to the Doyle Trust which funds the Doyle Scholarship at Santa Rosa Junior College.
 Since 1948, the Doyle Scholarship Fund has provided $83 million to over 127,000 students.
 Bank-sponsored fundraisers are a tradition that foster a spirit of giving throughout the Bank.
-In 2016, employees personally raised over $145,000 through a variety of fundraising activities.
+In 2017, employees personally raised over $117,000 through a variety of fundraising activities.

-For the past 23 years, the Volunteer Center of Sonoma County has named Exchange Bank the corporate champion in their division for raising the most monies for the Human Race.
-Exchange Bank provides employees paid time off to participate in Bank-sponsored fundraising events such as United Way’s Day of Caring, a community revitalization project, the American Cancer Society’s Relay for Life, and the Leukemia and Lymphoma Society’s Light the Night Walk.
+For the past 24 years, the Volunteer Center of Sonoma County has named Exchange Bank the corporate fundraising champion for the Human Race.
+Exchange Bank provides employees paid time off to participate in a long list of community and non-profit events: Teen City, Rebuilding Together, United Way’s Day of Caring, the American Cancer Society’s Relay for Life, and the Leukemia and Lymphoma Society’s Light the Night Walk.
 Employees are also given time to serve on boards of local non-profits and share leadership talents to benefit the community.